Julien9969/nixos-config/README.md

 - [ ] ail2Ban: Add Fail2Ban to protect against brute-force attacks
 - [ ] automated Backups: restic or borg
 - [ ] Monitoring: Grafana, Prometheus, or Zabbix
 - [ ] Enable and disable services more flexibly
+- [ ] User name and info from file
+- [ ] Wifi from sops
 ## Getting Started

 ### Prerequisites